yhyang04/yhyang04.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student at **Sichuan University**.
-I am currently a research intern at the **University of Michigan**, working with [Prof. Alexander Rodríguez](https://alrodri.engin.umich.edu/).
-Previously, I was a research intern at the **University of Virginia**, fortunately advised by [Prof. Jundong Li](https://jundongli.github.io/).

 My research interests mainly focus on the following directions, and I am also willing to exploring other emerging areas in artificial intelligence 🙌:
 1. **Data Analysis and modeling**

 2. **Time-Series forecast**